45th and Sloat Boulevard,

 John Law and his three Doggie Diner Heads

 John Law owns three different Doggie Diner heads, affectionately named Manny, Moe, and Jack.
 He has them in a trailer and drives them around the Bay Area to a variety of different events ranging from music shows to parades to artistic, charity, civic and even community events.
 They also made a cross country trip, as John drove them all the way from San Francisco to New York City.
 John rescued the three heads around 1990 and has been driving them around the Bay Area ever since.
-They were last known to be parked on Treasure Island on Avenue H between 11th and 9th streets, but I believe they have been relocated somewhere else within San Francisco (if you know where, please let us know).
+They were for awhile parked on Treasure Island on Avenue H between 11th and 9th streets outside Island Cove Market, but now appear to be one block over on Avenue I, still between 11th and 9th streets, outside SFFD Station 48.
 A few years back, John ran a successful Kickstarter campaign and raised thousands of dollars in order to restore the three heads.
 (Kickstarter is a crowd sourcing website).
 All three heads have received a brand new beautiful paint job!

 There is another Doggie Diner head hiding currently in Napa.
 It's owned by Kip Atchley.
 Kip discovered the Doggie Diner head in an old warehouse in Vallejo.
 The dog head has been restored and Kip, along with some partners, plan to one day bring the Doggie Diner restaurant back starting in Napa!
 Sadly the costs might be prohibitive, but they are looking into options.
 Meanwhile Kip sent us several pictures of the Doggie, including both some when the head was found in the warehouse and some of it post restoration.
 I had the pleasure of meeting with Kip and seeing his Doggie Diner head first hand!